-During this time, Sterne had not been delinquent in his however, he later received a notice loan payments; foreclosure.
+During this time, Sterne had not been delinquent in his later received loan payments; however, he а notice of foreclosure.
 In June or July 2010, respondent told Sterne that Bank of America had indicated that, because Sterne was delinquent, he was not eligible for a modification.
 Respondent told Sterne that he would continue to pursue the modification.